hobocode/hellberg/README.md

 As most Swedish people can probably tell, the name "Hellberg" is borrowed from [Björn Hellberg](http://en.wikipedia.org/wiki/Bj%C3%B6rn_Hellberg), who served as judge on the show.

 Heard enough already?
-Go [try it out](http://hobocode.github.com/hellberg/)!
+Go [try it out](http://hobocode.github.com/hellberg/)! (you should probaby use Google Chrome by the way)

 ##What does it do?
 Hellberg does five things: